arabellas-craft/arabellas-craft.github.io/irish.md

 **Support This Work**

 These guides are free and always will be.
-If they've helped your research or your practice, you can [support me on Ko-fi](https://ko-fi.com/juniperdivination/donate).
+If they've helped your research or your practice, you can [support me on Ko-fi](https://ko-fi.com/juniperdivination/donate){:target="_blank" rel="noopener noreferrer"}.
 It's never expected, and it keeps the archive growing.

 <div class="article-list">
 {% for post in site.posts %}